Glasgow Corporation Water Works: Loch Katrine

 Compared to the massive earth dams that were being built to supply Edinburgh with water at a similar time, the reservoir works for the Loch Katrine scheme were rather modest.
 Water was stored in the loch by allowing the water levels to vary between 4 ft above the normal level and 3 ft below it.
-The Act allowed 50 e6impgal per day to be taken into the water supply, but in order to maintain flows on the river system below it, the outlet of Loch Venachar was also modified, so that it could be controlled to supply 40.5 e6impgal of compensation water per day.
+The Glasgow Corporation Waterworks Act 1855 allowed 50 e6impgal per day to be taken into the water supply, but in order to maintain flows on the river system below it, the outlet of Loch Venachar was also modified, so that it could be controlled to supply 40.5 e6impgal of compensation water per day.
 The water level of Loch Katrine is 364 ft above sea level, and water for Glasgow is conveyed by gravity along an aqueduct to a reservoir at Mugdock, some 10 mi from the city centre.
 The aqueduct is 26 mi long, of which 13 mi is tunnel, 9 mi consists of an open channel or bridges, and the rest is made from pipelines.
-The tunnelled sections and cuts were designed to carry the maximum allowed by the Act, but the pipelines were only sized to allow half of that volume initially.
+The tunnelled sections and cuts were designed to carry the maximum allowed by the act, but the pipelines were only sized to allow half of that volume initially.
 The service reservoir at Mugdock held 548 e6impgal, and from there it was conveyed into the city through twin 36 in pipes.
 The scheme was completed in 1859 and was formally opened by Queen Victoria, having cost £918,000.

 The aqueduct includes 70 tunnels, with one just south of Loch Katrine being 2325 yd long and 600 ft below the land surface at its deepest point.
 Twelve access shafts were constructed to allow work to proceed at multiple faces.
 25 bridges were needed to carry the aqueduct pipes over depressions.
 That across the Duchray valley is 636 ft long, and its masonry piers are up to 52 ft high.
 It originally carried a single pipe, but a second was added above the first in the 1860s.
 A third pipe was added in 1881, carried by a steel trussed girder bridge on sandstone piers.
 The longest bridge is at Corrie, and is 996 ft long.
 Castle Burn is crossed by a bridge 441 ft long, and there are three bridges at Couligarten, with lengths of 372 ft, 462 ft and 636 ft.
 The masonry was built of dry stone, but mortar was added in the 1860s.